 Student Guide Program

 The Student Guide Program offers Yale undergraduates from all disciplines the opportunity to engage with original works of art and become familiar with a variety of museum departments.
+Apply to be a student guide!

 Student Guide Tours